 What to do with Specific Items

-If you're unsure about how to recycle or dispose of a particular chemical, material or product, find out by searching the Recyclopedia or see Additional Resources below.
+If you are unsure about how to recycle or dispose of a particular chemical, material or product, please see:

 Programs or Events in Your Community

 To learn more about local hazardous household product collection sites or events - including days and hours - contact your community's recycling or solid waste coordinator or department.
 For contact information: Zoom in ( + ) on the map below, click on the icon for your city or town, and follow the link.
 Or see: Massachusetts City & Town Recycling Links

 The facilities listed in the tables below have been approved by the MassDEP to accept common household items that contain toxic chemicals and need to be handled properly.

 Call facilities or check their web sites for complete lists of items accepted, fees, and days/hours of operation.

 If there is no collection center near you, see Programs or Events in Your Community to learn about local recycling or disposal opportunities.